Tertiary sector decree: How to turn constraints into energy savings by 2024?

 By 2050, 68% of the population will live in cities

 By 2050, almost 68% of the population will be living in cities.
-In this context, water scarcity will become a major concern for France in 2050.
+Against this backdrop, water scarcity will be a major concern for France in 2050.

-Even more so, when you consider that 70% of distributed water is consumed by the building sector.
+Even more so, given that 70% of distributed water is consumed by the building sector.
 And that one building in three is subject to permanent leakage, representing up to 60% of water bills.

-In this context, the use of precise metering instruments for water consumption and the implementation of an action plan to control and manage this resource are an essential advantage.
+In this context, the use of water consumption meters and the implementation of an action plan to control and manage this resource are an essential advantage.

 To optimize, you need to measure